Papooch/nestjs-cls/README.md

 yarn add nestjs-cls
 ```

-> Note: This module requires additional peer deps, like the nestjs core and common libraries, but it is assumed those are already installed.
+> **Note**: This module requires additional peer deps, like the nestjs core and common libraries, but it is assumed those are already installed.

 # Quick Start

 Below is an example of storing the client's IP address in an interceptor and retrieving it in a service without explicitly passing it along.

-> Note: This example assumes you are using HTTP and therefore can use middleware.
+> **Note**: This example assumes you are using HTTP and therefore can use middleware.
 For usage with non-HTTP transports, keep reading.

 ```ts
 // app.module.ts